course-details-portlet

 • Predictive maintenance

-• Digital condition data
+• Use of condition data in:

-• In diagnosing the condition of technical installations
+• Diagnosing the condition of technical installations

-• In operation and maintenance decisions
+• Operations and maintenance decisions

 The candidate has the following skills:

-• Can select
+• Can select:

-• method for measuring condition parameter
+• Method for measuring condition parameters

-• equipment to measure condition parameters
+• Equipment for measuring condition parameters

-• Can perform
+• Can perform:

 • Collection of condition data